socomsystems/documentation/admin_manual/installation/nginx.rst

 -  Some environments might need a ``cgi.fix_pathinfo`` set to ``1`` in their ``php.ini``.

-Nextcloud in the webroot of nginx
+cyfrSpaces in the webroot of nginx
 ---------------------------------

-The following configuration should be used when Nextcloud is placed in the webroot of your nginx installation.
+The following configuration should be used when cyfrSpaces is placed in the webroot of your nginx installation.
 In this example it is ``/var/www/nextcloud`` and it is accessed via ``http(s)://cloud.example.com/``